 5. EU-U.S. PRIVACY SHIELD

-This Section 5 applies to Golder’s participation in and certification under the EU-U.S. Privacy Shield Framework (the “Privacy Shield Framework”) and governs Golder’s sharing of Personal Data of Covered Persons residing in the European Economic Area (“EEA”) with Golder entities operating in the United States (“Golder U.S. Entities”) including, without limitation, Enterra Holdings Ltd. (EHL).
+This Section 5 applies to Golder’s participation in and certification under the EU-U.S. Privacy Shield Framework (the “Privacy Shield Framework”) and governs Golder’s sharing of Personal Data of Covered Persons residing in the European Economic Area (“EEA”) with Golder entities operating in the United States (“Golder U.S. Entities”).
 The provisions of this Section 5 may cover data privacy concepts covered also in Section 4.
 In the event of an inconsistency between a provision in this Section 5 and a provision in Section 4, as it applies to Golder’s obligations under the Privacy Shield Framework, the provisions of this Section 5 shall govern.

 5.1 Golder Privacy Shield Commitment